 - Rudder stock and steering gear should be sufficiently strong and capable of steering at the maximum speed.

-- The rudder stock and steering gear must be capable of moving the rudder from 35o port to 35o starboard under deepest draft and maximum speed.
+- The rudder stock and steering gear must be capable of moving the rudder from 35o port to 35o starboard under the deepest draft and maximum speed.
 They must also move the rudder from 35o on one side to 30o on another in not more than 28 sec.

 - The rudder stock and steering gear must be capable of steering at maximum astern speed.